flutter/website/README.md

 > IMPORTANT:
 > - Any time you create a **new terminal/command window** to work on
 >   this repo, **repeat steps 1 and 2** above.
-> - If you upgrade Dart, then re-run all of the steps above.
+> - If you upgrade Dart, then rerun all of the steps above.

 ## Developing and serving changes